How to Make an ID Wallet

 Step 2: Create the Window Pocket

-Fuse the interfacing to the wrong side of the window pocket fabric following the manufacturers instructions.
+Fuse the interfacing to the wrong side of the one of the 4 1/2″ x 6″ pieces which will become the window pocket fabric following the manufacturers instructions.
 Place the pattern piece on top of the wrong side of the fabric on top of the interfacing and trace the inner box.
 Using a ruler, draw an X inside the inner box from corner to corner.
 Cut along just the diagonal lines of the X. Press the flaps open.

 Step 3: Add the Window